sagemath/sagewiki_to_gh-2022-10-10/mathbook.md

 pdflatex calculus-article.tex
 }}}

-Advanced: create a [[https://cloud.sagemath.ocom|Sage Cloud]] worksheet from the same source.
+Advanced: create a [[https://cloud.sagemath.com|Sage Cloud]] worksheet from the same source.
 I have this working in the lab.
 Posted soon.

+== Features ==

+ * Article structure with numbered sections (subsections will be easy)
+ * Numbered theorems
+ * Sage input/output: live Sage cells in HTML, styled in LaTeX
+ * Bibliography + citations: knowls in HTML version
+ * Math: normal LaTeX for PDF, !MathJax in HTML, macros in source '''once'''

+== To Do ==

+ * Cross-references
+ * Index for book structure
+ * Options for numbering sections, theorem-like structures
+ * Improved CSS for HTML
+ * Doctesting framework for Sage code
+ * Sage notebook, Sage Math Cloud output formats
+ * HTML chunking (one HTML file per section, chapter, etc)
+ * Customization options (layers, HTML head insertions)
+ * LaTeX spacing hints

 == Other Projects ==